 So is a white person or black person more likely to be killed by the police in the United States?
 Well, police kill more white people than black people.
 So you might think that the white person is more likely to be killed by the police.

 However, there are far more white people in the US than black people (60% vs. 13% according to 2019 Census estimates).
 So of course police people kill more white people than black people in the US!
-That doesn’t tell us much about white people or black people or police.
-It might only tell us about the base rates of white people and black people in the US.
-So what happens when we account for those base rates?
+So what happens when we account for the base rates of each ethnicity?

 When you factor in base rates of each race in the US, we find that black people are multiple times more likely to be killed by police officers than white people—the opposite of what we thought when we fallaciously neglected the relevant base rates.